Blog

 The Chambers of the Heart

 The heart is divided into four chambers that contain valves in order to prevent the backflow of blood, keeping it moving in one continuous direction.
-The side of the heart to our left, the side that the heart is positioned in the body, consists of the left atrium and left ventricle; while the right hand side contains the right atrium and right ventricle.
-Both left and right atria rest above the left and right ventricles respectively.
+The side of the heart to our left, the side where the heart is positioned in the body, consists of the left atrium and left ventricle, while the right-hand side contains the right atrium and right ventricle.
+Both left and right atria rest above the left and right ventricles, respectively.

 Blood Vessels